awsdocs/aws-doc-sdk-examples/resources/clients/react/sqs-chat/README.md

 ```

 This opens [http://localhost:3000](http://localhost:3000) in your browser.
 When
-the web client starts, it will begin polling for new messages.
+the web client starts, it begins polling for new messages.

 ### REST requests